libintom/Ticketek/README.md

 ## Further Enhancements
 - Switch to the month with latest events
-- Even mouseover popup - quick view
+- Even mouseover popup - Event Quick View